An inclusive society is a stronger one.

 Integration– This is the goal to reaching a strong, successful, united nation.
 Everyone has something to offer that’s new to you.
 Diversity offers new insights to issues and challenges.

 I am Susan Schaffer.
 I have a physical disability since birth.
 I created and implemented disability awareness programs for professionals, the community, and consumers for over 30 years.
 Contact me to schedule programs for individuals and groups. at 484-425-7587.

-Strategies for Disability Dialogue
+Strategies for Communication: